<check against delivery>

 One element of that visit was a citizenship ceremony in Nhulunbuy.

-One was the posthumous investiture of Dr G. Yunupingu with the highest civilian honour in our country – the AC.
+One was the posthumous investiture of Dr G. Yunupingu with our highest civilian honour in our country – the AC.
+I'm not sure the family would have traveled to Canberra to receive the award on his behalf.

-We were welcomed on Gumatj land, surrounded by his family, who led the ceremony as they accepted this recognition from our national honours and awards system, which is in its 50th year this year.
+We were welcomed on Gumatj land, surrounded by his family, and the community, who led the ceremony as they accepted this recognition from our national honours and awards system, which is in its 50th year this year.

-Equally we responded to another family’s wishes, which happened first, the posthumous presentation of the Victoria Cross for Australia to the family of Private Richard Norden.
+Equally we responded to another family’s wishes, for the posthumous presentation of the Victoria Cross for Australia to the family of the late Private Richard Norden.
 Private Norden performed an act of supreme courage during the Vietnam War, and later served in the Australian Federal Police.
 He died tragically in a traffic accident as a Canberra police officer, when he was only 24.

-On our journey to present those awards, I observed Exercise Talisman Sabre in Rockhampton, one of our largest, most significant Defence exercises.
+On our journey to present those awards, I observed Exercise Talisman Sabre in Rockhampton, as your Commander-in-Chief - one of our largest, most significant Defence exercises.

 These four events, within one week, summed up for me the unique character of modern Australia.